For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 Payment method support

-While Paddle creates a saved payment method for all kinds of payment methods when customers sign up for a subscription, only some payment methods can be presented for future purchases.
+Paddle creates a saved payment method entity for supported payment methods when customers opt to save them for future purchases.

 Check the payment methods guides to learn which payment methods support being presented when saved.